mojolicious/mojo.js/docs/Introduction.md

 ## External Views

-The renderer with seach for views in the `views` directory of your application if it exists.
+The renderer will seach for views in the `views` directory of your application if it exists.
 And for layouts in the `views/layouts` subdirectory.

 ```